Loading Racing Stats...

 More Fantasy News

-DiBenedetto finished seventh in the Coke Zero Sugar 400 at Daytona International Speedway Saturday night.
+DiBenedetto finished second in the Bass Pro Shops NRA Night Race at Bristol Motor Speedway Saturday night.